Case Study: iApply Loan Application Flow

 Additionally, the layout of the form was really unclear and not intuitive – much more like a spreadsheet than actual software.
 For example, if you’d listed on an earlier page that you earned dividends from investments, the statement of position would not recognise that, and you would have to enter that manually (whereas in reality it could be partly prefilled based on information you’d already provided).

-Additionally, the statements were not grouped in any way.
-For example if you had an investment property, you would have to make at least four entries:
+In terms of the form, there was no sensible grouping or automation to make it easier.
+For example if you had an investment property, you would have to make at least four entries manually:

 • Rental income